johnproodian/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms - Notes from books/courses, JavaScript versions of code
+I created this document to force myself to articulate the data structures and algorithms concepts that I am learning.

 ## Sources
 * Aditya Y. Bhargava, *Grokking Algorithms*
 * Gayle Laakmann McDowell, *Cracking the Coding Interview*